 Trudy and Lyle LaBonte spend a lot of time with their adopted children’s birth parents.
+It’s part of open adoption.
 “My son’s birth parents come and stay at our house,” she says.
 “They come for holidays, birthday parties.
-And we actually take our camper and go to Salmon and hang out and camp at my my son’s birth grandparents’ house.”
-And when they travel through Boise– the city where both her children’s birth parents live– “We get together and we meet the birth families over there and just hang out and have a good time– at the hotel or at a restaurant.
+And we actually take our camper and go to Salmon and hang out and camp at my son’s birth grandparents’ house.”
+And when they travel through Boise– the city where both her children’s birth parents live–“We get together and we meet the birth families over there and just hang out and have a good time—at the hotel or at a restaurant.
 Or if there’s a special occasion–we’ll visit for that.”

 Here are seven principles you can apply to make your open adoption work for everyone involved:

 Trudy wants to make sure that her children’s birth families know that they don’t have to miss out on the special milestones and events in her children’s lives.
-She says, “For those grandparents to be there for their first grandson’s birthday, and for Christmas, and holidays– if that’s important to them, if that’s what they want to do–I would never want to deny them that opportunity.
+This can be a big part of open adoption.
+She says, “For those grandparents to be there for their first grandson’s birthday, and for Christmas, and holidays–if that’s important to them, if that’s what they want to do–I would never want to deny them that opportunity.
 Some birth families say they don’t want any contact, and that’s their choice.
 But if they’re going to have a want–or a hole in their hearts for their entire lives–then what the heck?
 I don’t want to be the cause of that.”

 2. The Child’s Best Interests